For the longest time, I thought Chicken Cordon Bleu was such a fancy meal. This belief even kept me from trying to make it.

 - 2 tbsp extra-virgin olive oil

 - Preheat oven to 350 degrees F.

-- Season the flour with kosher salt and pepper and spread in a flat dish.
-Mix the breadcrumbs with thyme, garlic, kosher salt and pepper.
-Beat together the eggs and season with kosher salt and pepper.
+Season the chickpea flour with sea salt and pepper and spread in a flat dish.

-- Remove the plastic wrap.
-Lightly dust the chicken with flour, then dip in the egg mixture and then gently coat in the bread crumbs.
+Remove the chicken from the plastic wrap.
+Lightly dust the chicken with chickpea flour, then dip in the egg mixture and then gently coat in the almond meal mixture.
 Lightly coat a baking pan or dish with olive oil and carefully transfer the roulades.
 Bake until browned and cooked through, about 20-25 minutes.